Parents' Photos PS11 Autograph Album

 Are There Objective Values?: The Greatest Happiness Principle in Perspective [PDF] by Arnold Faden (April 2002)

-The Influence of Economic Theory on Econometrics by Arnold Faden (November 30, 1993)
+The Influence of Economic Theory on Econometrics [PDF] by Arnold Faden (November 30, 1993)

 Causality and Econometrics in FOCUS [PDF] by Arnold Faden (September 9, 1992)

-The Future of Economic Theory: The FOCUS Paradigm by Arnold Faden (April 21, 1992)
+The Future of Economic Theory: The FOCUS Paradigm [PDF] by Arnold Faden (April 21, 1992)

 The Theory of Comparative Advantage